Maneet Ahuja

-Maneet Ahuja is an American author, journalist, television news producer, and hedge fund specialist.
-She is a producer of CNBC's morning business news program, Squawk Box.
-Her 2012 book, The Alpha Masters: Unlocking the Genius of the World's Top Hedge Funds, was published by John Wiley & Sons and nominated for an FT / Goldman Sachs Book of the Year Award.
-Forbes named her to their "30 Under 30" list of media figures for 2012.
-Ahuja has also produced a number of business events including CNBC's Delivering Alpha conference, a hedge fund summit that she created and co-developed.
-Ahuja serves on the Council of Advocates for Mt.
-Sinai Hospital and is on the United Nations Commission on the Status of Women.
-Her next book is The Techtonics.
+Maneet Ahuja (born 1984) is an American business journalist, author and media executive.
+She is the Editor-at-Large at Forbes, where she covers the intersection of Wall Street, billionaires, and entrepreneurial capitalism.
+She is the founder of ICONOCLAST, Forbes’ global leadership summit, which convenes figures from finance, business, technology, philanthropy, sports, and public policy.
+She is also host of a weekly show under her namesake ICONOCLAST brand live from the Nasdaq Marketsite.
+Previously, Ahuja worked at CNBC, where she launched the network’s hedge fund coverage and co-created the Delivering Alpha conference.
+She is the author of The Alpha Masters: Unlocking the Genius of the World’s Top Hedge Funds (2012).

+Ahuja serves as Chair of Editorial Initiatives at the Newswomen's Club of New York, and is also an elected member of the Economic Club of New York.

+She was previously on the Council of Advocates for Mt.
+Sinai Hospital and the United Nations Commission on the Status of Women.

+Early life and education

+Ahuja was born into a Sikh family originally from Punjab, India.

+She is a graduate of Columbia University Graduate School of Journalism, where she was awarded the Knight-Bagehot Fellowship in Economics and Business Journalism.

 Career

-Finance and journalism
+Early career

-Ahuja began her finance career at the age of 17 when she interned at Citigroup in 2002 as a credit risk analyst.
-After ten months, Ahuja became a full-time employee.
-She remained at Citigroup for nearly four years before moving to Merrill Lynch as a global economics and equity research intern.
-She later became one of The Wall Street Journals youngest reporters, working on their Money & Investing team.
+Ahuja began her career at Citigroup in 2002 as a credit risk analyst.
+She later worked in global economics and equity research at Merrill Lynch before joining The Wall Street Journal‘s Money & Investing team, becoming one of the publication’s youngest staffers.

+CNBC

-Ahuja joined CNBC in 2008, and the following year she was awarded the network's Enterprise Award for her coverage of the hedge fund industry.
-Ahuja's work on CNBC's Squawk Box includes the first on-air appearance made by Ray Dalio, Founder and CIO of the world's largest hedge fund Bridgewater Associates and David Tepper—hedge fund manager and the founder of Appaloosa Management, coverage of David Einhorn's warning call before the collapse of Lehman Brothers, and John Paulson's communication to investors following an SEC investigation into the Goldman Sachs "Abacus" deals.
+Ahuja joined CNBC in 2008, where she specialized in hedge funds, institutional investing, financial markets, and Wall Street.
+The following year she was awarded the network's Enterprise Award for her coverage of the hedge fund industry.
+Ahuja's work on CNBC's Squawk Box includes the first on-air appearance made by Ray Dalio, Founder and CIO of hedge fund Bridgewater Associates and David Tepper, hedge fund manager and the founder of Appaloosa Management, coverage of David Einhorn's warning call before the collapse of Lehman Brothers, and John Paulson's communication to investors following an SEC investigation into the Goldman Sachs "Abacus" deals.
 She has also covered the World Economic Forum in Davos, Switzerland.
 In December 2012, Ahuja and CNBC colleague, Kate Kelly, made the first report that Bill Ackman, manager of Pershing Square Capital Management, had a short position on Herbalife, a multi-level marketing company that sells health care products, and considered their business model to be a pyramid scheme.

+She helped launch CNBC’s dedicated hedge fund coverage and co-created the network’s annual Delivering Alpha conference in partnership with Institutional Investor.
+She also co-founded CNBC’s Disruptors franchise, focused on technology entrepreneurs and innovation.

+Megatrends Podcast

+From 2018 to 2020, she was the host of the Megatrends podcast on Spotify that covered global economic shifts and was produced by Gimlet Media.